Dit is een Engelstalig onderzoek

 Yet, this volume will also show how national-socialist archaeology, to some extent being valued positively as highly innovative, influenced the archaeology of non-occupied countries and how, in the end, it generally failed to overtrump the national archaeologies of Europe.
 It furthermore analyses the long-term impact of national-socialist rule on the development of European archaeology.
 How did the attempts to create a unified European archaeology, although it was not publicly discussed for decades, after 1945 continue to influence networks, methods and terms, institutional structures or popular representations of the early past?

 The book will be published by Springer International Publishing AG.
-The expected date of publication is late 2019.
+The expected date of publication is 2020.

 For information contact Erwin Nuijten: email@example.com